Granite Countertops – What are the advantages?

 Granite countertops are expensive and often require new cabinetry as part of a total kitchen makeover adding substantially to the cost of your granite counters.
 Granite slabs must be matched, cut, and installed with little room for error.
 Granite countertops require sealing and polishing every 6 months with a quality, penetrating sealer.
 Without regular sealing, your granite countertops may become cloudy and stained.
 Avoid allowing liquids including lemon juice, vinegar, alcoholic drinks, citrus juices, or other acidic liquids from standing on your countertop to avoid dulling or even etching the granite finish.

-Use only granite-safe cleaners to avoid stripping off the sealer or permanently staining the granite.
+Use only granite-safe cleaners to avoid stripping off the sealer or completely staining the granite.
 Take care with heavy pots and pans as granite can be chipped and damaged.
 Invisible granite repair is difficult if not impossible.
 Lastly, select your kitchen sink very carefully because replacing a stainless steel sink sandwiched between the cabinet and your granite countertop will be very expensive to replace.
 It will require removing the granite, which, in turn, may require removing any tile or granite backsplash.

 - Very hard, resistance to cuts and scratches.